Chapter 5: Handling Problems

 • Who is unblocking

-• What they'll do
+• What they will do

 • By when